 When the immune system encounters an alien substance that the body is not built to endure, it becomes a state of over-reactivity called allergies.

-French Bulldog Allergies can be a result of poor breeding and improper care.
+French Bulldog Allergies can be a result of poor breeding, over-vaccination and improper care/diet.
 That said, your Frenchies may not be able to consume a certain type of food or intake drug.